I was born in Parma (Italy), but (as my surname suggests) I am half-Greek.

-I am an open-source intelligence analyst specialized in international security and defense with demonstrated experience in writing strategic policy-oriented eports.
-I am interested in various topics including international affairs, geopolitics, strategy, military affairs and history (the great passion of my life); but also economics, international and public law, political philosophy, sociology and others.
+I am an open-source intelligence analyst specialized in international security and defense with experience in writing strategic policy-oriented eports.
+I am interested in international affairs, geopolitics, strategy, military affairs and history (the great passion of my life); but also economics, international and public law, political philosophy, sociology, and more.

 I specialized on the indo-Pacific region, which was the regional focus I choose during my Master's degree.
 However, I also have a relevant competence of other areas; namely Europe (including EU affairs) and the Middle East.

 My mother tongue is Italian.
 I am proficient in English and French, and I understand Spanish as well (although I rarely use it to speak or write).
 I have a certain knowledge of Greek (sadly, my level is not as good as I would like), I have a base in Japanese; and I am gradually working to improve both.
 I am willing to learn more languages in the future, if I will have the opportunity and most importantly the time.

 I carried out multiple activities that prove my expertise in open-source intelligence analysis, research and report drafting for decision-makers.

 Since November 2021 I have been working as Intelligence Analyst at Everbridge, a US company specialized in Critical Events Management (CEM).
 I am part of a team responsible for monitoring potentially business-disruptive events in real time and the creation of alerts in case they affect our customers.